Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Statistical Test Suite

 \subsection{Single Brownian Trajectory Problem.}

-As in our previous studies on the Generalised Riemann Hypothesis \cite{ML,LM}, also in this case for the statistical analysis of the Mertens function we have to face the problem that there is {\em one and only one} sequence $\{{\mathcal S}_n\}$.
-This poses a natural question: how can we then define a a statistical ensemble $\CE$ relative to the possible values ${\mathcal S}_n$ of the sequence and assign the relative probabilities to the associated Mertens function $\hat M(n)$?
+As in our previous studies on the Generalized Riemann Hypothesis \cite{ML,LM}, also in this case for the statistical analysis of the Mertens function we have to face the problem that there is {\em one and only one} sequence $\{{\mathcal S}_n\}$.
+This poses a natural question: how can we then define a statistical ensemble $\CE$ relative to the possible values ${\mathcal S}_n$ of the sequence and assign the relative probabilities to the associated Mertens function $\hat M(n)$?
 As is well known, this is a common problem in many time series, in particular for all those time series which refer to situations for which it is impossible to \textquotedblleft turn back time\textquotedblright.
-Indeed, in these cases, at any point of the sequence it is impossible to have access to all possible outputs (indeed, at the $k$-step there is one and only one output, which in our case is just $\mathcal{S}_k$) and therefore it seems equally impossible to define the relative probabilities\footnote{It is the same problem to be faced in order to give meaning to the statement "the probability of rain tomorrow is $60\%$.
+Indeed, in these cases, at any point of the sequence it is impossible to have access to all possible outputs (at the $k$-step there is as a matter of fact one and only one output, which in our case is just $\mathcal{S}_k$) and therefore it seems equally impossible to define the relative probabilities\footnote{It is the same problem to be faced in order to give meaning to the statement "the probability of rain tomorrow is $60\%$.
 We cannot recreate today's weather conditions hundreds of times and check how often it rains.}.
 In the literature, this is known as the {\em Single Brownian Trajectory Problem} (see, for istance \cite{brow1,brow2,brow3,brow4} and references therein).
-The solution of the problem passes through the {\em block variables}, as proposed in \cite{ML,LM}.
+The solution of the problem passes through the {\em block variables}, as originally proposed in our previous papers \cite{ML,LM} and briefly discussed hereafter.